4.10 from 53 votes

 Have quinoa for breakfast with this easy cinnamon quinoa breakfast bowl.
 It’s vegan, gluten-free and the quinoa packs in a good amount of protein.

 I love adding quinoa to savory dishes (this Greek quinoa salad is one of my faves), but lately I’ve been experimenting with having it for breakfast as well.
-In the past I’ve made a quinoa parfait and this fruity quinoa, but more recently I’ve been trying my hand at making quinoa as a hot breakfast option to replace my go-to bowl of oatmeal.
+In the past I’ve made a strawberry quinoa parfait and this quinoa breakfast bowl, but more recently I’ve been trying my hand at making quinoa as a hot breakfast option to replace my go-to bowl of oatmeal.

 Bowl of cinnamon breakfast quinoa, topped with raisins, chia seeds, peanut butter, and banana slices.
 A gold spoon and jar of coffee are to the side.